 “SERE [survival, evasion, resistance, escape] was something I enjoyed as a Navy SEAL,” Lambert says.
 “The field craft, SERE, heavy weapons, and explosives were the kinds of things I gravitated towards and did a lot of training in,” he added.

-The teams which are involved in the show also include the Straz Graniczna border guard in Poland and many others.
-The South African International Anti-Poaching Foundation, the Philippines Army Scout Rangers, an elite anti-drug force from Panama, and also a National Police SWAT unit from South Korea also took part in the competition.
+The teams involved in the show also include the Straz Graniczna border guard in Poland and many others.
+The South African International Anti-Poaching Foundation, the Philippines Army Scout Rangers, an elite anti-drug force from Panama, and a National Police SWAT unit from South Korea also took part in the competition.

 Joel Lambert is a combat veteran of the United States Navy SEAL Teams, where, among many other things, he became EXPERT in basic and advanced SERE (Survival, Evasion, Resistance & Escape) skills, urban evasion, fieldcraft, tracking, counter-tracking, booby traps, and all the rest of the tricks and techniques he uses to evade capture on his Discovery Channel show titled LONE TARGET in the US and MANHUNT in the rest of the world.